-Each December, the Smithsonian hosts a two-day holiday festival with special events in Washington DC.
-The 2017 event will be held at the National Museum of American History on the National Mall and will feature family-friendly entertainment including a wide selection of festive events, exhibits, movie screenings and activities as well as seasonal décor and festive food.
-Musical performances by U.S. Air Force Band High Flight.
-Other highlights include chocolate sampling during a demonstration by Mars Heritage Chocolate and explore the Children’s Television Holiday display showcasing popular childhood characters such as the Howdy Doody marionette, and more.
+Each December, the Smithsonian hosts a two-day holiday festival with special events in Washington, D.C.
+The 2018 event will be held at the National Museum of American History on the National Mall and will feature family-friendly entertainment including a wide selection of festive events, exhibits, movie screenings and activities as well as seasonal décor and festive food.
+Musical performances by U.S. Air Force Band Max Impact and U.S. Air Force Band Airmen of Note Combo.
+Other highlights include chocolate sampling during a demonstration by Mars Heritage Chocolate and more.

 National Museum of American History, 1300 Constitution Ave NW, Washington, DC.
 The best way to get to the National Mall is to use Metro.
 The closest stations to the Mall include Smithsonian, Federal Triangle, Metro Center, L’Enfant Plaza, Federal Center SW, and Archives-Navy Memorial.
 Parking is very limited near the National Mall.
 For suggestions of places to park, see a guide to parking near the National Mall.

 Smithsonian Holiday Festival Highlights